Metric (band): Music style and perspectives

-Metric's music style has been described as indie rock and alternative rock, with elements of new wave, post-punk revival, synthpop, and dance-rock.
+Metric's music style has been described as indie rock and alternative rock, with elements of new wave, post-punk revival, synth-pop, and dance-rock.
 Sounds generated by synthesizers are prominent in their songs.

 Their sound evolved from the mellow/downtempo style of their early EPs and Grow Up and Blow Away album, to the new wave style of Old World Underground, Where Are You Now?, then more hard rock on Live It Out, then to the accessible indie rock of Fantasies, and to the more grandiose of Synthetica, and then the electronic of Pagans in Vegas, later fusing this with their gothic rock and new wave styles for Art of Doubt.
 Some of their songs (like "IOU", "Succexy", "Combat Baby", "Monster Hospital") include anti-war messages.

 The band also recorded many covers from artists like Bob Dylan, Pink Floyd, Pet Shop Boys, The Church, Death from Above 1979, Brenda Lee, Tom Waits, Neil Young, Blondie, The Strokes, Morrissey, Tame Impala and Elliott Smith.
 They also released many acoustic versions of some of their own songs on deluxe versions of some of their albums.